 If you suffer mental illness, getting a diagnosis early in treatment is essential.
 In fact, one goal of detox is uncovering such mental disorder and diagnosing it.
 This enables you to start behavioral therapies you need and find the right rehab for dual diagnosis treatment.

-Dual Diagnosis and Holistic Detox in Fort Lauderdale and West Palm Beach
+Dual Diagnosis and Holistic Detox in Fort Lauderdale and Jupiter

-In sunny Florida, Serenity House Detox provides individualized dual diagnosis care for people just like you.
+In sunny Florida, Serenity House Detox & Recovery provides individualized dual diagnosis care for people just like you.
 At the same time, you get the help you need for withdrawal symptoms.
 These therapies and holistic methods mean you feel as good as possible during detox services.
-You also feel supported by caring Serenity House Detox staff.
+You also feel supported by caring Serenity House Detox & Recovery staff.